 - in implementation (where the procedures would deal effectively with an assessed risk, but a relevant manager(s) is not implementing the procedures properly).

-- The compliance manager’s on-going review will be assisted by the internal audit (see below).
-In particular, the compliance and internal audit function should liaise so as to ensure that their actions are complementary and are not unnecessarily duplicatory.
+- The compliance manager’s on-going review will be assisted by the internal audit (see section 2 below).
+In particular, the compliance and internal audit functions (if they are different functions) should liaise so as to ensure that their actions are complementary and are not unnecessarily duplicatory.

 - The compliance manager should provide a written report to the board on the adequacy and implementation of the anti-corruption programme:

-- as soon as possible in the event of any material weakness being identified; and
+- as soon as possible in the event of any material breach or weakness being identified; and

 - at agreed periods (at least annually).

 - The periodic report by the compliance manager to the board could include the following elements (in summary format):

 - Routine actions taken during the reporting period as part of the programme.
 For example:

 - Training provided